philipsjohnsson/elasticsearch-big-data/README.md

 Find a bigger _dataset_ and visualize something that you find interesting from the dataset.
 The visualization should be presented in a publicly reachable web application in the form of a diagram.

 You can find datasets at https://www.kaggle.com/datasets, but you are free to explore and find something else.
+The dataset needs to be a minimum of 1000 datapoints.

 It is recommended that you develop in the following steps: